-AB 1825 would apply only to CDI-regulated policies (primarily preferred provider organizations), which represent approximately 13% of privately funded insurance subject to California regulation.
+AB 185 would apply only to policies regulated by the California Department of Insurance (CDI) (primarily preferred provider organizations), which represent approximately 17% of privately funded insurance subject to California regulation.
 Health care service plans (including health maintenance organizations, point-of-service plans, and some preferred provider organizations) regulated by the Department of Managed Health Care (DMHC) make up the remaining portion of the privately funded, California-regulated market.
-Although DMHC-regulated plans constitute the majority of this market, which contains both the group and individual market segments, CDI-regulated policies represent a substantial portion of the individual market-about 60%.
+Although DMHC-regulated plans constitute the majority of this market, which contains both the group and individual market segments, CDI-regulated policies represent a substantial portion of the individual market-about 65%.